 Several well-known bassists have used the Fender Mustang bass, including Tina Weymouth (The Talking Heads), Bill Wyman (Rolling Stones), and Trevor Bolder (David Bowie).

 If you get a chance, check out the Fender Mustang PJ Bass.
-If you like light, easy-to-play basses that sound good, the Mustang bass might just be your ideal bass.
+If you like light, easy-to-play basses that sound good, the Fender Mustang PJ bass might just be your ideal instrument.